6 Leg Extension Alternatives for Stronger and Bigger Legs

 Another idea people have is that leg extensions can harm your knees by creating a "shearing effect."
 This is just not true and pretty easy to prove wrong.
 The upward pull from your quadriceps tendon when you're lifting weights is way stronger than any pressure on your ankle from the machine.

-The bottom line is that when you do leg extensions correctly with care for your knees and a proper range of motion, they are an excellent exercise for your quadriceps.
+The bottom line is that when you do them correctly with care for your knees and a proper range of motion, they are an excellent exercise for your quadriceps.

 Muscles Worked in Leg Extension Exercise